mauree155/Examining-Air-Quality-and-Health-Outcomes-in-Lagos-Nigeria/README.md

 3. Potential reporting limitations in hospital data and gaps in environmental measurements.
 4. Additional explanatory variables such as mobility, traffic counts, and land use were not included.

-   Ah yes, I see exactly what you mean — this setup and “how to run” section is very clear, step-by-step, and recruiter-friendly.
-We can do the **same for your air pollution project**, tailored to your workflow in Google Colab and Jupyter Notebook.

-Here’s how it could look for your project:

----

 ## Setup Instructions